 On the fiction front, we have some new books by some popular authors: Hidden in Plain Sight by Jeffrey Archer, Daylight by David Baldacci, and Dark Tides by Philippa Gregory and The Searchers by Tana French.
 Joyce Carol Oates’ newest title is Cardiff, By the Sea: Four Novellas Suspense.
 Science fiction author Ernest Cline follows up Ready Player One with Ready Player Two.

 Libraries center in two new fiction titles: Midnight Library by Matt Haig, and The Lions of Fifth Avenue by Fiona Davis.
 Midnight Library is a delightful fantasy tale about a library containing an infinite number of books that tell the alternate stories of people’s lives, the one they would have lived if they had made different choices.
-Fiona Davis about another New York City landmark in The Lions of Fifth Avenue.
+Fiona Davis offers readers a view of another New York City landmark in The Lions of Fifth Avenue.
 As in her previous titles, Davis writes about the plight of women making hard choices in life and fighting past the stereotypes they are often forced into.

 Marie Benedict writes about another strong, interesting woman – author Agatha Christie – in The Mystery of Mrs. Christie.
 Agatha Christie disappeared for 11 days in 1926, a mystery that is still unsolved today.
 In Perestroika in Paris, Jane Smiley writes about a horse, a boy, a dog, a raven and two ducks.
 All of these characters spend a cold winter in Paris having all sorts of adventures.